match (chain variant)

 import match from 'pattahn';const r1 = match().with('foo', 'is foo').with('bar', 'is bar').exec('foo');// The value can alternatively be provided to match() as a single argument,// if preferred for style.const r2 = match('foo').with('foo', 'is foo').with('bar', 'is bar').exec();expect(r1).toBe('is foo');expect(r2).toBe('is foo');

-is a condition, or a value supported by
+The first argument to .with is a condition, or a value supported by

 intoCondition.